Wade’s 101: Haiku retrospective 52

 bad news everywhere.
 It’s hard

-to stay on your feet. - the kitchen is secure
+to stay on your feet.

 The sink is empty.